mgonzalezgmz/blog/_posts/2016-12-06-es-atlas-spain-topojson.md

 Remember that this is only a starting point.
 The script provides decent defaults but depending on your needs you should adapt the code.
 For example, to generate less simplified geometry or to maintain the polygon properties (city and region names).

 The script is written with the latest TopoJSON, which is a bit confusing.
-To understand how it works you can read [this tutorial](https://medium.com/@aendrew/creating-topojson-using-d3-v4-10838d1a9538#.41v8a1j94), by [Ændrew Rininsland](https://twitter.com/aendrew).
+To understand how it works you can read [this tutorial](https://medium.com/@aendrew/creating-topojson-using-d3-v4-10838d1a9538#.41v8a1j94), made by [Ændrew Rininsland](https://twitter.com/aendrew).

 ---